angusiguess/angusiguess.github.io-archive/_posts/2016-04-30-you-would-be-downright-amazed-at-what-i-can-do-with-just-a-pipeline.md

 The companion code to this post can be found [here](https://github.com/angusiguess/wikipedia-edit-tracker)

+# Updates

+Reddit user nefreat recommends [this post](http://elbenshira.com/blog/understanding-transducers/) for more info on transducers and comp ordering with transducers.

 # The struggle

 Initially my goal for this post was to write about error handling in pipelines.